Let’s talk about vaping.

 Vaping cartridges, or e-juices, are available in many different flavors that may appeal to young people.

-- In addition to nicotine, vape devices can also be filled with other substances such as marijuana.
+- In addition to nicotine, vape devices can also be filled with other substances such as marijuana and or other drugs.

 Since the brain is not fully developed until the age of 25, a young person can be especially at risk of addiction to nicotine, which is already a very addictive substance.